High-Ticket Sales: How to Sell High-Ticket Products and Services

 That being said, selling high-value products comes with its own unique set of challenges for salespeople.
 Many business owners shy away from marketing their high-ticket items (or creating them in the first place) because they can’t find a way around these issues.

-Price point is one of the most common objections that salespeople encounter; that’s true even for more moderately-priced products.
+- More Objections: Price point is one of the most common sales objections that salespeople encounter; that’s true even for more moderately-priced products.
 It’s human nature to resist giving up your hard-earned money, and that reluctance can be amplified when the price tag is especially high.

 Understanding the Buyer Persona